 - Gathering views from stakeholders on the regulation of non-hazardous waste shipments for recovery in countries outside the EU and the OECD.

-This project started in January 2019 and is expected to be completed by Autumn 2019.
+This project started in January 2019 and was completed in December 2019.